 Lions are languid creatures and you usually spot them lazing away the day in a classic state of repose.
 They only need to eat every three or four days, so mostly they’re resting with full bellies.
 At nighttime their rumbling growls pierce the darkness and echo for a few miles, an evocative noise to keep you company around the campfire.
 Hear that guttural roar and the guides will already be planning where to take you on the morning’s game drive.
 We’ll never forget hearing two males showing off their lungs in a competition for a female, then finding the victor at dawn.

 Seeing Lions on the Prowl

-Over our many visits to Africa we’ve loved how each hunting pride operates differently.
+Over our many visits to Africa we’ve loved how each pride operates differently.
 In the Okavango Delta we’ve seen lions engaged in daily sunset battles with buffalos.
 They rile the herds, inciting the big bulls as they seek an easy path to the young calfs.
 Sometimes the buffalo wins and a lion is trampled.
 And on other days the hunt works to perfection.

 In the forests you’ll see the stealthy approach, lions crawling closer for over an hour before pouncing on small antelope.
-Then there’s the premeditated beauty of a classic lion hunt on the open plains, half the pride cajoling a zebra herd to run in a certain direction, with a frightened target galloping straight into an ambush.
+Then there’s the premeditated beauty of a classic pursuit on the open plains, half the pride cajoling a zebra herd to run in a certain direction, with a frightened target galloping straight into an ambush.

 Lions on Your Safari